CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^influencefaction]: See starter section 9 on influence
 [^gundabad]: Gundabad is a ![](/assets/images/dark-domain.svg), not a ![](/assets/images/wilderness.svg).
 [^highpass]: High Pass is a ![](/assets/images/wilderness.svg), not a ![](/assets/images/dark-domain.svg)
+[^m-h-shortsummary]: Except if the new site is a haven then you draw based on the site of origin instead.
+See the [Movement/Hazard Phase](/rulesarchive/the-wizards-limited#movementhazard-phase) in the Full Turn Summary.